cloe-lang/doc/overview/concept.md

 For instance, we may want to check if contents of a file are valid after it has been written.

-Coel has a function to purify the result values of impure function calls in cases where they have to be refered by other expressions for retries, error recovery, etc.
+Cloe has a function to purify the result values of impure function calls in cases where they have to be refered by other expressions for retries, error recovery, etc.